privacyguides/privacyguides.org/docs/android/overview.en.md

 ## Firmware Updates

 Firmware updates are critical for maintaining security and without them your device cannot be secure.
-Original equipment manufacturers (OEMs)—in other words, phone manufacturers—have support agreements with their partners to provide the closed source components for a limited support period.
+OEMs have support agreements with their partners to provide the closed source components for a limited support period.
 These are detailed in the monthly [Android Security Bulletins](https://source.android.com/security/bulletin).

 As the components of the phone such as the processor and radio technologies rely on closed source components, the updates must be provided by the respective manufacturers.
 Therefore it is important that you purchase a device within an active support cycle.
 [Qualcomm](https://www.qualcomm.com/news/releases/2020/12/16/qualcomm-and-google-announce-collaboration-extend-android-os-support-and) and [Samsung](https://news.samsung.com/us/samsung-galaxy-security-extending-updates-knox/) support their devices for 4 years while cheaper products often have shorter support.
 With the introduction of the [Pixel 6](https://support.google.com/pixelphone/answer/4457705), Google now makes their own system on chip (SoC) and they will provide 5 years of support.